prithvirajmagar15/mcp-foundry/README.md

 Refer to each server's README for specific endpoints, authentication, and usage examples.

-## Development Notes

-This project follows a polyglot structure with implementations in both Python and TypeScript:

-### Python Development

-1. Python code is located in the src/python directory
-2. Always activate the virtual environment from the project root
-3. For package installation, ensure you're in the Python directory where pyproject.toml is located

-### TypeScript Development

-1. TypeScript code is located in the src/typescript directory
-2. Uses ES Modules for modern JavaScript compatibility
-3. Standard npm workflow: `npm install` → `npm run build` → `npm start`

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.